ROHINI-H/product-landing-page/README.md

 To view this project, simply clone this repository and open the index.html file in your web browser.

 ## Usage
 This website is a landing page for Watch PRO, showcasing my skills and experience in web development.
-You can use it as a template for your landing page.
+You can use it as a template for your own landing page.

 ## Features

 - Responsive design that works on various screen sizes
 - Clean and modern layout
 - Interactive elements (e.g., buttons, forms)
-- Fixed menubar for easu navigation
+- Fixed menubar for easy navigation

 ## Demo
 ### Desktop or Laptop view